Transient tic disorderTic - transient tic disorder

 Simple childhood tics usually disappear over a period of months.

 There are usually no complications.
-A chronic motor or vocal tic disorder can develop.
+A chronic motor tic disorder can develop.

 When to Contact a Medical Professional

 Talk to your child's provider if you are concerned about a transient tic disorder, especially if it continues or disrupts your child's life.
 If you are not sure whether the movements are a tic or a seizure, call the provider right away.

 A seizure is the physical findings or changes in behavior that occur after an episode of abnormal electrical activity in the brain.
 The term "seizure...

 Ryan CA, Trieu ML, DeMaso DR, Walter HR.
 Motor disorders and habits.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 139.

 Singer HS.
 Tics and Tourette's syndrome.
 In: Swaiman K, Ashwal S, Ferriero DM, Ferriero D, eds.
 Swaiman's Pediatric Neurology.
 5th ed.
 Philadelphia, PA: Elsevier; 2012:chap 70.

 Central nervous system - illustration

 The central nervous system is comprised of the brain and spinal cord.
 The peripheral nervous system includes all peripheral nerves.